DLF is a global seed company dealing in forage and amenity seeds, and other crops.

 With a 50% market share in Europe and 30% worldwide, there's a good chance the animals that provide your milk, meat, and wool gathered the nutrition they need from our grass.
 If you enjoy sport, you may well have seen your favorite team score on a pitch turfed with our grass.
 And if you like relaxing on your own garden lawn, that too may well have begun life as a sack of our seeds.

-We're the global market leader providing grass and clover seeds to more than 100 countries.
-We operates within forage and turf seed, sugar and fodder beet seed, seed potatoes and multiplication of vegetable seed.
+We're the global market leader and we provide grass and clover seeds to more than 100 countries.
+We operate within forage and turf seed, sugar and fodder beet seed, seed potatoes and multiplication of vegetable seed.
 We're owned by a cooperative of Danish grass-seed farmers.
 Read our history.